skarinat/lunchAgent/README.md

 4. At the bottom of the screen, click the **"+"** icon to add a new tab
 5. Double-click the new tab name and rename it to exactly: `Ingredients`
 6. Click cell **A1** in the new Ingredients tab and press **Ctrl+V** (or **Cmd+V** on Mac) to paste
-7. Go back to **Sheet1** and confirm it now contains only the meal rows with no leftover ingredient data below
+7. Go back to **Meals** and confirm it now contains only the meal rows with no leftover ingredient data below

-> 💡 **Quick check:** Sheet1 should have 4 columns (Category, Main Dish, Fruit / Snack, Afternoon Treat).
+> 💡 **Quick check:** Meals tab should have 4 columns (Category, Main Dish, Fruit / Snack, Afternoon Treat).
 The Ingredients tab should have 2 columns (# and Ingredient).
 If either tab has extra blank rows at the bottom left over from the cut, select them and press **Delete** to clear them.

 > 💡 **Want to add more meals later?** Run `generateMealsWithAI()` from `Setup.gs` — it calls Gemini automatically and appends new meals directly to your sheet without any copy-pasting.